cheriangeorge/System-Commands-course/Week1.md

   - all flags in `ls` command can be use in any combinations i.e. `ls -sh` or `ls -liah` etc. to get combined results of the flags.
   - output of `ls -l` : `drwxr-xr-x 5 ckg ckg 12288 Nov 25 10:00 Documents` (`d` is file type ; `rwxr-xr-x` owner,group,others permissions ; `5` no of hard links ; `ckg` is owner ; `ckg` is group ; last modified time stamp ; filename)
   - `ls F*` gives a list of all files starting with F
+* `tree`
+  - show the content of the current directory as a tree
+  - `-a` : show all files or folders including hidden
+  - `-d` : list directories themselves, not their content
 * `rm`
   - remove a file
   - `rm -i` prompts before every removal (it can be set using `alias rm="rm -i"`)